 Another example is when a person keeps their personal life separate from work life and doesn’t let any conflicts spill over into their professional life.
 Lastly, people sometimes use these defenses to excuse poor performance or mistakes.
 They might think that since something wasn’t meant to happen, it isn’t a big deal, so they don’t need to fix it.

 What Is Sublimation?

 Sublimation is a defense mechanism that allows us to take our sexual or aggressive impulses and change them into nonsexual activities.
-This can be seen as a way of managing our emotions in a constructive way.
-By doing this, we are able to avoid the negative feelings associated with our original impulses.
-For example, if I have an impulse to hit someone, but I sublimate that impulse by hitting a golf ball instead, I will feel less anger and frustration than if I had actually hit the person.
+This can be seen as a way of managing our emotions constructively.
+By doing this, we can avoid the negative feelings associated with our original impulses.
+For example, if I have the urge to hit someone but sublimate that impulse by hitting a golf ball instead, I will feel less anger and frustration than if I had actually hit the person.

-However, sublimation can also be used in a negative way.
-For example, if I repress my true feelings and instead act out in an angry or hostile manner, then I am using sublimation in a destructive way.
+However, sublimation can also be used negatively.
+For example, if I repress my true feelings and instead act out in an angry or hostile manner, then I am destructively using sublimation.

-Sublimation can be used in a positive or negative way, but the main thing to remember is that it is an emotion management tool.
+Sublimation can be used positively or negatively, but the main thing to remember is that it is an emotion management tool.
 When used correctly, it allows us to avoid the negative feelings that come with our original impulses.
-For example, if I have an impulse to hit someone, but I sublimate that impulse by hitting a golf ball instead, I will feel less anger and frustration than if I had actually hit the person.
+For example, if I have the urge to hit someone but sublimate that impulse by hitting a golf ball instead, I will feel less anger and frustration than if I had actually hit the person.

-However, sublimation can also be used in a destructive way.
-If I repress my true feelings and instead act out in an angry or hostile manner, then I am using sublimation in a negative way.
+However, sublimation can also be used destructively.
+If I repress my true feelings and instead act out in an angry or hostile manner, then I am negatively using sublimation.

 8. Reaction Formation